datastaxdevs/workshop-battlestax/README_Resources.md

 ## 🧑🏻‍🤝‍🧑🏽 Let's get in touch

-The materials has been prepared with live with our great team

 | ![B](./tutorial/crew/chris.png) | ![B](./tutorial/crew/david.png) | ![B](./tutorial/crew/rebecca.png) | ![B](./tutorial/crew/cedrick.png)|
 |--- | --- | --- | --- |